More on Bruges: “Hidden Gems in Bruges – Discover Bruges by bike 1“

-Black Bird, a new place for coffee, tea, breakfast and lunch, on the Jan van Eyck square, which only opened in May 2015.
+Black Bird, a vegan place for coffee, tea, breakfast and lunch, on the Jan van Eyck square, which opened in May 2015.
+They became fully vegan as of 2021.
 The decoration is plush and cosy, the black bird theme on cups and menu, the lamps under large bird cages, lots of candles and pillows, a place to sink away and enjoy a tasty pauze.
 The owners are very kind and welcoming, jumping to your every need.
 The tables are far enough from each other to have a private or romantic conversation, different from most coffee shops that are a lot more bustling.

 Cafuné Espresso Bar is the latest addition to the coffee bar scene in Bruges.
 It is a bit hidden between the theatre house and the Jan Van Eyck square, but still quite central.
 They describe themselves as the new specialty coffee spot in the centre of Bruges.
 Their interior is Scandinavian inspired, and the hosts had barista training at Or coffee roasters (Ghent and Brussels).
 A place for lovers of real good coffee.
 And a good alternative if the ones closer to the main square are all full.